sleipnir029/sleipnir029.github.io/_posts/2021-04-21-Digit-recognizer-using-MNIST-dataset.md

 ## Load and check the data
-To ensure no data corruption during download or reading from csv file
+To ensure that no data corruption occurs during download or reading from csv file

 ```sh
 import pandas as pd